Whether you are a Primary or Secondary school, your Teachers, Students and Parents would benefit from using a school planner for so many reasons.

 - School Uniform Policy, specifically with items that aren’t allowed despite protestations from their child!

-Used hourly by secondary school students for it’s well laid out timetable, a planner becomes the one thing a pupil can not leave at home.
+Used hourly by secondary school students for it’s well laid out timetable, a planner becomes the one thing a student can not leave at home.
 The weekly homework diary allows plenty of room to record homework, by subject or by day with a ‘due in’ column and ‘done’ column ready to tick.
 The green, red and amber traffic light columns allow the student to mark whether they found the work ‘easy, difficult or average’ and is a great way for teachers to monitor progress.
 It’s also great for the students who can gradually steer towards a green ticked column as the weeks progress.

 With space at the beginning of each week to set goals with a goal tracker to tick off at the end and a special page to record merits and achievement points throughout each term, the planner quite simply has everything a student needs to stay motivated through the school year.

-Primary school pupils can use their one school planner in place of a separate homework diary, reading diary and spelling list book, with each having its own special section.
+Primary school students can use their one school planner in place of a separate homework diary, reading diary and spelling list book, with each having its own special section.
 A school can even pop their unique spellings for the different key stages as a separate page inside the planner ready to be ticked off.

 - Reminders of things they need to bring to school (eg PE kit, outdoor wellies)